davidlvdovenko/psveeamhyperv/README.md

 Prerequisites: Setup Veeam, Microsoft Hyper-V server, SMTP Relay, and a general understanding of PowerShell and WINS.

-Before we begin, full disclosure – I did not write any of these scripts.
+Before we begin, full disclosure – **I did not write any of these scripts**.
 I found them and decided it could be a great tool for anyone looking for a solution.
 With that out the way – let’s take a look at what this does and how to use it.

 This collection of PowerShell scripts takes a Hyper V server’s list of VMs and compares it to backup jobs and tasks found on a Veeam Backup and Replication server.
 It then spits out the results in an easy-to-read HTML file and emails it to you using an SMTP relay.